andrasq/node-qlimiter/Readme.md

 contain the same values.

 `release( args, isUndo )` - called to inform the limit that the resource is no longer used.
-Called when a call completes or when the call was not started because another limit blocked it (`isUndo` is true).
-The call arguments `args` is the same args array object that was passed to `acquire`.
+Called when a call completes or to undo an `acquire` if the call was not started because another limit blocked it.
+The `args` argument is the identical object that was passed to `acquire`.

 Change Log